Amazon Signature Version 4 for API requests - Amazon Identity and Access Management

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Signing Amazon API requests
+Amazon Signature Version 4 for API requests

 Important

-Signature Version 4 is the Amazon signing protocol.
 Amazon also supports an extension, Signature Version 4A, which supports signatures for multi-Region API requests.
 For more information, see the sigv4a-signing-examples project on GitHub.

-The following diagram illustrates the general process of computing a signature.
+The following diagram illustrates the general process of computing a signature:

-An image of the parts of a signature, including the string to sign, signing key,
+An image of the parts of a signature, including the string to sign, signing key, and calculated signature.

-• The string to sign depends on the request type.
-For example, when you use the HTTP Authorization header or the query parameters for authentication, you use a varying combination of request elements to create the string to sign.
+1. The string to sign depends on the request type.
+For example, when you use the HTTP Authorization header or the query parameters for authentication, you use a combination of request elements to create the string to sign.
 For an HTTP POST request, the POST policy in the request is the string you sign.

-• When an Amazon service receives an authenticated request, it recreates the signature using the authentication information contained in the request.
+3. When an Amazon service receives an authenticated request, it recreates the signature using the authentication information contained in the request.
 If the signatures match, the service processes the request.
 Otherwise, it rejects the request.

 When to sign requests